SixArm/file-size/README.md

     * Available in current GNU coreutils.

   * `find -printf`
-    * Standard on current Linux.
+    * Standard on current Linux, and likely on many others.
-    * Likely available on many other current Unix systems.

   * `gfind -printf`
     * Available in GNU fileutils.